 A treatment plan designed by a professional will addressed your teen’s unique problems.
 If there are medical, mental or social issues, these will be taken into consideration.
 Many people with drug use disorders also have mental health problems and both can be treated at the same time.

 When you consult a professional, they will recommend the best treatment approach.
 Outpatient programs are convenient since they allow teens to remain in school.
-However, depending on the nature of the problem, some benefit more from inpatient treatment.
+However, depending on the nature of the problem, some benefit more from structured treatment.
 Cognitive-behavioral therapy and family counseling can help teens to break free from drug use.

 Let Asheville Recovery Center Help You and Your Teen